salernopaige/CF_ARG_dynamics/README.md

-# 16S_dynamics
+# CF_ARG_dynamics
-Exploring microbiome dynamics using 16S datasets across various age groups and disease states
+Exploring the antibiotic resistance dynamics in infants with CF as well as non-CF infants using shotgun metagenomic sequencing data.